Rahul-Kaura/AnomalyDetection/README.md

 **Built with ❤️ for the DevOps and SRE community**

-*Transform your alert noise into actionable intelligence with the Enterprise Alert Correlation System.*
+*Transform your alert noise into actionable intelligence with the Enterprise Alert Correlation System featuring advanced correlation analysis.*